 3. Reduce Sugar: Most people have heard that sugar is bad.
-But what's so bad about something that tastes so good?
+What's so bad about something that tastes so good?
 Sugar provides nearly no nutritional benefit, but can cause numerous health problems, including but not limited to weight gain, diabetes, joint stiffness, and irritability.

-According to the Mayo Clinic, reactive hypoglycemia is the crash that follows a sugar filled meal.
+According to the Mayo Clinic, reactive hypoglycemia is the crash that follows a sugar-filled meal.
 Symptoms of the crash include sleepiness, hunger, anxiety and irritability.
-Instead of high-sugar meals or snacks with little nutritional value, eating foods high in protein, fiber and natural sugar will help you maintain stable blood sugar levels.
+Instead of high-sugar meals or snacks with little nutritional value, eat foods high in protein, fiber and natural sugar.
+This helps you maintain stable blood sugar levels.

 Sugar is directly related to weigh gain.
 Most foods that are high in sugar are overly processed, high in fat and devoid of nutrition.
-Although your body might feel full after eating a processed meal, your body receives little nutrition, and you feel hungry again shortly after eating.
+Although your body might feel full after eating a processed meal, you receive little nutrition and feel hungry again shortly after eating.

 Eating a lot of sugar also increases the amount of fats in your blood stream.
 According to the Mayo Clinic, high levels of triglycerides are related to heart disease and obesity.

-Sugar also increases the body's fat storage.
+Sugar increases the body's fat storage.
 When you eat sugar, your body produces insulin to process the sugar.
 If you muscles do not need the energy for exercise, your body stores it in the form of fat, for later use.
-As the body produces more and more insulin, cells develop resistance to it, and the body must produce more insulin for the same result.
-As you have large amounts of insulin in the blood stream, diabetes can develop in addition to fat storage.
+As your body produces more and more insulin, cells develop resistance to it, and your body must produce more insulin for the same result.
+When you have large amounts of insulin in your blood stream, diabetes can develop in addition to fat storage.
 A vicious cycle begins because of high sugar levels.

 How do you reduce the amount of sugar in your diet?
 The first step is obvious.
-Cut out those snacks, drinks and foods that are highly processed.
-If you drink a soda at every meal, try cutting out the soda and drink water, or unsweetened tea.
+Cut out snacks, drinks and foods that are highly processed.
+If you drink a soda at every meal, try cutting out the soda and drink water or unsweetened tea.

-Stop snacking on candy, and instead eat fruits, vegetables or nuts.
+Stop snacking on candy.
+Instead eat fruits, vegetables or nuts.
 Cake, candy, and other processed food is full of empty calories, sugar and corn syrup.
 If these foods make up a large part of your diet, the task may seem gargantuan.
 Don't be fearful.
 Start small.
 Start with one meal.
 Change what you eat for breakfast.
 As you adopt one simple change, you will find that you feel better.

 For more information on how reducing sugar can help you lose weight, click on the article below: